Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Introduction

 \subsubsection{Acknowledgments}

 We thank Simon Marshall and Domingo Toledo for several stimulating conversations related to various aspects of this paper.
-We also thank the referee that suggested the alternate approach to Theorem \ref{thm:fgkernel}, which led us to realize that we could prove Theorem \ref{thm:MoreFG}.
+We also thank the referee whose comment led us to realize that we could prove Theorem \ref{thm:MoreFG}.